manikantareddyd/InversionOfControl/Readme.md

 It also creates redundant declarations during testing phase.
 We'll be interested in testing a single component, but end up writing code for instance creation of dependencies.

 What if, there was a way to hand over the dependencies to the object only when it's created and avoid unnecessary declarations.
 We'll need a mechanism, a control sequence, to find what our object depends on and then provide the them.

+This can be acheived by implementing containers or locators.
+We'll be using the term container henceforth.
+---

+# Container

+Container is a service that can manage dependencies and provide them when required.